jonathanatuscpsu/job4/index.md

 ![](index_files/figure-html/unnamed-chunk-6-2.png)<!-- -->

 ## Observation

-The overall structure of the contours seem to be about the same as the aggregate, with the largest hotspot centered in the harlem neighborhood southern Brox area.
-With Felony Assault and Robbery, these occurrences seem to be much more concentrated.
+- The overall structure of the contours seem to be about the same as the aggregate, with the largest hotspot centered in the harlem neighborhood southern Brox area.

+- With Felony Assault and Robbery, these occurrences seem to be much more concentrated.
 Additionally, a hotspot for Harassment appears in the same area.

-Also, these three crime types generated the shades in the lower Manhattan area and Brooklyn area.
+-These three crime types generated the shades in the lower Manhattan area and Brooklyn area.

 ## References
 ##### GGPlot2 Documentation)[https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf].
 ##### GGPlot2 Quickstart [https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/ggmap/ggmapCheatsheet.pdf].